unreMarkableLabs/reLuminate/README.md

 `$ systemctl disable reLuminate --now`

 ## How Does It Work?
 During boot, the service will enable the linear_mapping mode on the front light.
+This enables increased brightness levels.

 `echo yes > /sys/class/backlight/rm_frontlight/linear_mapping`